-If the locomotive is operating at a speed step greater than 00, then pressing the '<>' key will lead to an emergency stop of this one locomotive.

-Keep the key pressed until the locomotive starts to brake.
-Now release the key again.
-The locomotive will stop at once without the pre-programmed deceleration.
-Only the second pressing of this key will change the direction of travel, which is shown in the display by an arrow in the upper right hand of the display that points up (forward) or down (backwards).
+If the locomotive is operating at a speed step greater than 00, pressing the '<>' key once will cause the locomotive being controlled to immediately stop without any pre-programmed deceleration.
+Only by pressing the '<>' key a second time will change the direction of travel, which is shown in the display by an arrow in the upper right hand of the display that points up (forward) or down (backwards).